webprofusion/certify-docs/docs/backgroundservice.md

 If the service remains at `STOPPING` or similar then a system reboot may be required.

-Once completed, restart the Certify SSL Manager background service from local services, then open the Certify The Web UI again to see if it can connect.
+Once completed, restart the Certify background service from local services, then open the Certify The Web UI again to see if it can connect.

 ## Managed Items Database